 Devised as a series of weekly 15-minute games to provide the SAA Upper School boys with an opportunity to take a break from their academics, the Brain Break Olympics (BBO), also allows the students to have a little fun.
 With social and emotional health at the forefront, the Counseling and Wellness Team incorporated those SEL elements in addition to character traits such as teamwork, courage, and responsibility to ultimately help boys build that bond of brotherhood for which the school is known.

 To hype the program, a fun video challenge is shown every Monday in chapel so the “Olympians” have an overview of the new task they will execute at the end of the week.
-As the points are tallied over the course of the games, the culmination of their effort will be revealed during a closing ceremony on December 11.
-Be sure to follow our Olympians on SAA’s social media to witness grit, guts, and some well-earned glory.
+As the points are tallied over the course of the games, the culmination of their effort were revealed during a closing ceremony on December 16.